 I'm one of those parents who likes to plan.
 You know the type: I buy a big wall calendar every December and take strange pleasure in filling it all up with birthdays, class schedules and my family's favorite annual events.
 There are certain New York City celebrations we love so much, my daughter and I try to go every year, like the interactive art-filled Figment on Governors Island, the massive Tribeca Family Festival Street Fair and Street Games, the Parks Department's tribute to old-school pastimes.

-Since we've enjoyed such a great response to our NYC Go Lists, which highlight the absolute best things to do with kids every month, I know I'm not the only mom out there who likes to plan ahead.
-And with festival season kicking into high gear this month, we figured it was a great time to round up our top 25 annual festivals for families, so we could put them on your radar.
-Every single pick on our list is either an event my family or one of our bloggers has been to personally with kids, or an annual favorite endorsed by our friends and readers.
+Since I know I'm not the only mom out there who likes to plan ahead, and with festival season kicking into high gear this month, we figured it was a great time to round up our top annual festivals for families, so we could put them on your radar.
+Every single pick on our list is either an event my family or one of our bloggers has been to personally , or an annual favorite endorsed by our friends and readers.
 In other words, they're really worth your time and money—in fact in most cases they don't cost a penny.

-Sakura Matsuri Cherry Blossom Festival – Prospect Heights
+Sakura Matsuri Cherry Blossom Festival – Crown Heights

 Brooklyn Botanic Garden, 1000 Washington Avenue

 Usually in late April or early May.
-The 2013 dates are Saturday, April 27-Sunday, April 28.
+The 2016 dates are Saturday, April 30-Sunday, May 1.

 This weekend-long celebration of traditional and contemporary Japanese culture is set in and around the Brooklyn Botanic Garden's beautiful blooming Cherry Esplanade.
 The lineup usually includes Taiko drumming performances, flower arranging workshops, martial art displays, Japanese pop bands, tea ceremonies, cooking demos and kids' workshops like manga drawing, origami, crafts and drumming.
 While the colorful flowers are certainly eye-catching, they're rivaled by the many revelers who come dressed in their best anime outfits.
 Tip: This fest seems to get more popular every year, so it's best to buy tickets in advance otherwise you'll end up waiting on a long line.